tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 blockchain.

-These amortization strategies, though minimal in the changes they bring into the IPP to which we are accustomed, have huge savings for the verification costs, cutting down on the number of multiplications by a factor of $log(p)$, where the prime $p$ is deliberately chosen to be very large.
+These amortization strategies, though minimal in the changes they bring into the IPP to which we are accustomed, have huge savings for the verification costs, cutting down on the number of multiplications by a factor of $log(p)​$, where the prime $p​$ is deliberately chosen to be very large.

 The amortized IPP lends itself to implementations of any zero-knowledge proof that involves inner-products, especially in the Bulletproofs framework.